-- Once you have criss-crossed the ribbon on the first row it will look weird.
+- Once you have criss-crossed the ribbon on the first row, it will look weird.
 Don't worry — it will all come together shortly.
 It's normal for it to look too close together at the top and too wide between the sections.
 Just make sure your sections are even around the tree.
 If not, adjust and straighten them accordingly.
-Each section will be a guide for keeping your sections straight on the each row.
+Each section will be a guide for keeping your sections straight on each row.

-How to Criss Cross Ribbon on the Tree
+Close Up: How to Criss Cross Ribbon on the Tree

-Your twists should look something like this on each section of your criss crossed ribbon Christmas tree.
+Your twists should look something like this on each section of your criss-crossed ribbon Christmas tree.